pierrepo/llm-practicals/content/prompts.md

 Most LLMs should succeed in these challenges, mostly because they come from a well-known problem database they could have already been trained on.
 Try to create your own math problem and find out how LLMs behave.
 Share your most interesting problems in a shared document.

+## Difficult questions

+Since LLMs are not able to reason, they can fail on simple questions.
+Challenge various LLMs with the following ones:

+- Give me 10 sentences that end in the word "Apple"
+- Écris 10 phrases qui se terminent par le mot "clavier"
+- How many Rs are in the word "strawberry"?
+-  I have 5 shirts that will take 6 hours to dry in the sun.
+How long will it take 30 shirts to dry?
+- How many words are in your response to this prompt? (by [Matthew Berman](https://x.com/matthewberman/status/1834295485773054312))

+## Jailbreaking

+Jailbreaking a LLM is a technique that consists of designing a prompt to bypass the safety mechanisms of the LLM to reveal information it should not.

+[Gandalf](https://gandalf.lakera.ai/) is a web application that allows you to test your prompt injection skills by trying to force a LLM to reveal a password.
+Give it a try.